-A boy of ten raced across the clay, dirt, and rock located at the top of what the locals called the Super Pit.
+A boy of ten raced across the clay, dirt, and rock located at the top of what the locals called The Pit.
 It was a mining operation that had been going for eight years strong.

 “This was all flat land when you were born,” his father said.